-After the confrontation at Sailly-Saillisel, the Newfoundland Battalion retired to the rear area by train, to an encampment at Meaulté.
+After the confrontation at Sailly-Saillisel the Newfoundland Battalion retired to the rear area by train, to an encampment in the vicinity of the community of Meaulté.
 There, and later at Camps-en-Amienois - even further behind the lines - the Newfoundland unit was to spend almost the entire remainder of that month.

 After Sailly-Saillisel the month of March would be a quiet time for the Newfoundlanders; having departed from the trenches, they were now to spend their time near the communities of Meaulté and Camps-en-Amienois re-enforcing, re-organizing, and in training for upcoming events.
-As recorded above, they even had the pleasure of a visit from the Regimental Band come from Ayr, and then also one from the Prime Minister of Newfoundland, Sir Edward Morris, the latter on March 17, St. Patrick's Day.
+They even had the pleasure of a visit from the Regimental Band come from Ayr, and then also one from the Prime Minister of Newfoundland, Sir Edward Morris, the latter on March 17, St. Patrick's Day.